Bougatsa Recipe from Chania – Creamy Cheese Phyllo Pastry

 A plate with cut yp cretan bougatsa and a serving utensil on a white table.

-Bougatsa from Chania
+Bougatsa Recipe from Chania – Creamy Cheese Phyllo Pastry

 Bougatsa Chaniotiki-Creamy Cheese Phyllo Pastry from Chania has a crispy buttery crust filled with a mix of cream and myzithra cheese served right out of the oven with a generous sprinkling of sugar.